Introduction

 Annuities

-Often as part of a § 32 settlement waiver agreement, a insurer agrees to purchase an annuity from a third-party annuity issuer, who will make periodic payments to claimant.
-The purchase of an annuity, rather than a single lump-sum payment, offers benefits to both claimants and employer/insurers.
+Often as part of a Section 32 settlement waiver agreement, an insurer agrees to purchase an annuity from a third-party annuity issuer, who will make periodic payments to the claimant.
+The purchase of an annuity, rather than a single lump-sum payment, offers benefits to both claimants and employers/insurers.
 It also creates a unique set of issues and concerns for the Board when reviewing a waiver agreement.

 Each waiver agreement is reviewed based on the particular facts and circumstances of the underlying claim.
 However, when an agreement provides for the purchase of an annuity, the Board has identified several minimum requirements which must be met.
 The Board will not approve a Section 32 waiver agreement that provides for the purchase of an annuity from an annuity issuer, unless the following minimum requirements are met: